The Hobbit and The Lord of the Rings Trilogies

 The story of the Lord of the Rings trilogy goes like this…

-Sixty years after the events of the Hobbit, the Great Third Age is coming to an end, soon the age of the elf, the time of magic, will pass to the age of man.
-But that future rests in the fate of the One Ring.
-Lost for centuries, the forces of Sauron have begun to search for it again, for should Sauron regain the One Ring, then all of Middle-Earth will be swallowed in a new Age of Darkness.
+Sixty years after the events of the Hobbit, the Great Third Age is now finally coming to an end.
+Soon, the age of the elf, the time of magic, will pass on to the age of man.
+But whether or not that future will come to pass rests in the fate of the One Ring.
+Lost for centuries, the One Ring is the key to Sauron's power, and should he regain it, should he wear it again, he will return to his full and terrible strength, and all of Middle-Earth will be swallowed in a new Age of Darkness.

-But the ring has already been found, and fate has placed it in the hands of a young Hobbit named Frodo Baggins, who inherited the Ring from his uncle Bilbo.
-In order to save Middle-Earth, Frodo, as the Ringbearer—along with the wizard Gandalf the Grey, and the Ranger Aragorn, as well as Boromir, Captain of Gondor, the dwarven warrior Gimli, son of Gloin, the elven archer Legolas, and of course, three Hobbits, Meriadoc “Merry” Brandybuck, Peregrine “Pippin” Took, and the ever loyal gardener, Samwise Gamgee—must travel across Middle-Earth, through fire, darkness, and gathering war, to the blighted lands of Mordor, and there, destroy the One Ring by casting it into the fires of Mount Doom from whence it was forged.
+But the One Ring has already been found.
+Sixty years ago, fate placed it in the hands of an adventuring hobbit named Bilbo Baggins, who has since passed it on to a young Hobbit named Frodo Baggins.
+In order to save Middle-Earth, Frodo, as the Ringbearer—along with the wizard Gandalf the Grey, the Ranger, Aragorn, as well as Boromir, Captain of Gondor, the dwarven warrior, Gimli, son of Gloin, the elven archer, Legolas, and of course, Frodo's friends, three Hobbits from the Shire, Meriadoc “Merry” Brandybuck, Peregrine “Pippin” Took, and the ever stalwart and stout-hearted gardener, Samwise Gamgee—must journey across Middle-Earth, through fire, darkness, and gathering war, to the blighted lands of Mordor.
+There, Frodo must destroy the One Ring by casting it into the fires of Mount Doom from whence it was forged.

-A mixture of craft, dedication, attention to detail, and a willingness to work, to innovate, to create, that resulted in such extravagance, such spectacle, and all done with so much apparent love, and on such an incredible scale?
-What more can be said about this stunning cinematic achievement that hasn’t already been said?
+A mixture of craft, dedication, talent, and attention to detail, as well as a willingness to work together, to innovate, and to create, that resulted in such extravagance, such spectacle, and all done with so much apparent love, and on such an incredible scale, what more can be said about this stunning cinematic achievement that hasn’t already been said?
 It is pure wonder, pure excitement, pure entertainment.
 They are long films, yes, but they never feel like there’s wasted time, at least, not to me.
-To me, they are the perfect blend of entertainment and artistry, as well as a spot-on adaptation of the source material, well-aware of what needed to be saved, what needed to be better explained, and most importantly, what needed to be cut.
+To me, they are the perfect blend of entertainment and artistry, as well as a spot-on adaptation of the source material, very clearly well-aware of what needed to be saved, what needed to be better explained, and most importantly, what needed to be cut.

-Set in a time when the age of wonder has nearly passed, its great works lying in weathered ruin, sinking into the mud, the names and deeds they memorialized erased from all knowledge, never to be known again, the heroes of our story are small things moving among the sun-bleached bones of fallen giants, “lesser sons of greater sires.”
-There’s a feeling of sadness to it all, the sadness of an inevitable end, like a damp fall slowly turning into a dreary winter, and that sadness permeates everything.
-But it is also suffused with hope, a faint hope, but still… a hope for a new beginning, a new day, a feeling exemplified in the beginning notes of the feadóg stáin whistle that opens the Concerning Hobbits theme.
-It’s a feeling that, even if that small hope is tinged with the knowledge that no matter what, should a better day actually dawn, there will still be something beautiful that is gone from the world forever, that even if that is true, that faint hope is still reason enough to strive for that better day.
+But it is also suffused with hope, a faint hope, but still… a hope for a new day, a new beginning.
+It is a feeling exemplified in the beginning notes of the feadóg stáin whistle that opens the Concerning Hobbits theme.
+It’s a feeling that, even if it's true that this small hope is tinged with the knowledge that, should a new day dawn, there will still be something beautiful that is gone from the world forever, even if that is true, that hope is still reason enough to strive for a better day.

 Twenty years later, and that still totally works for me.

-But to be fair, an undeniable part of why these films still work is because they are just packed with iconic moments…
+But also, an undeniable part of why these films still work is because they are just jam-packed with iconic moments…

-This trilogy was a massive undertaking, a sprawling and huge effort, and an incredibly well-made set of films.
-It is unlikely that we will ever see such work on this scale ever again, certainly not one that is successful with both audiences and critics alike, and definitely not one that so deftly sticks the landing, all while making it look easy.
+This entire project was a massive undertaking, a sprawling and huge effort, and it resulted in an incredibly well-made set of films.
+It is unlikely we will ever see work such as this, on this scale, ever again.
+We certainly won't see one that is successful with both audiences and critics alike, and definitely not one that so deftly sticks the landing, and all while making it look easy.
+Much like with the Third Age of Middle Earth, with the passing of these films, so too passed an Age of Hollywood, never to be seen again.

 Plus… “What is the House of Rohan, but a thatched barn where brigands drink in the reek and their brats roll on the floor with the dogs,” is a truly epic burn.